Skip to content

 Review this list carefully.
 If anything is wrong, tell the agent in chat — it will revise the plan before proceeding.

-Step 5 — Monitor deployment gates
+Step 5 — Monitor the deployment pipeline

-1. Validate credentials & project access
+1. Validates GCP credentials and project access

-2. Enable required GCP APIs
+2. Enables required GCP APIs

-5. Create Secret Manager secrets
+4. Creates Secret Manager secrets

-6. Deploy Cloud Run service
+6. Deploys the Cloud Run service

-7. Run database migrations
+7. Runs database migrations

 Step 6 — Respond to input requests